jeremydaly/lambda-api/README.md

 Simply create a `{proxy+}` route that uses the `ANY` method and all requests will be routed to your Lambda function and processed by the `lambda-api` module.
 In order for a "root" path mapping to work, you also need to create an `ANY` route for `/`.

+## Reusing Persistent Connections
+If you are using persistent connections in your function routes (such as AWS RDS or Elasticache), be sure to set `context.callbackWaitsForEmptyEventLoop = false;` in your main handler.
+This will allow the freezing of connections and will prevent Lambda from hanging on open connections.
+See [here](https://www.jeremydaly.com/reuse-database-connections-aws-lambda/) for more information.

 ## Contributions
 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add  [issues](https://github.com/jeremydaly/lambda-api/issues) for suggestions and bug reports or create a pull request.